bibit010/haircheck_script/README.md

    python3 --version
    ```

-   If Python is installed, your Mac should returnt you a version number, something like "Python x.xx.x" if it is installed.
+   If Python is installed, your Mac should return you a version number, something like "Python x.xx.x" if it is installed.

    If you don’t have Python installed, download and install it from [python.org](https://www.python.org/downloads/).